Pylons/pyramid/docs/designdefense.rst

-being kind to third-party :mod:`repoze.bfg` framework developers in, we've turned the component registry used in BFG into something that is accessible using the plain old dictionary API (like the :mod:`repoze.component` API).  example in the problem section above
+being kind to third-party :mod:`repoze.bfg` framework developers in, we've turned the component registry used in BFG into something that is accessible using the plain old dictionary API (like the :mod:`repoze.component` API).
+For example, the snippet of code in the problem section above was:
-was:

 .. code-block:: python
    :linenos: